-Most DUI arrests in California must be prosecuted within one year.
-When police does not bring a misdemeanor DUI case to California Superior Court within one year, the statute of limitation will forever prevents the court from deciding your Los Angeles DUI.
+Most DUI arrests in California must be prosecuted within one year (for legal authority see California Penal Code section 802(a)) When police does not bring a misdemeanor DUI case to California Superior Court within one year, the statute of limitation will forever prevents the court from deciding your Los Angeles DUI.

 But even when the police brings your Los Angeles drunk driving case to the prosecutor within one year and it gets filed within one year, the case can be dismissed if the police does not comply with constitutional rules.
 One such rules is a “right to a speedy trial”.
 When a person’s speedy trial rights are violated, he can get speedy trial rights dismissal of DUI Los Angeles charges.